 - I want to Squat a 1-Rep Max of 666 lbs. within 6 months

 I’ll be referring back to this example to illustrate how a M.E.T.A.L.
 Goal works.
-Here is a quick video of my current 1-Rep Max – 625 lbs.
+As of January 2016, my 1-Rep Max Squat = 625 lbs.

 M.E.T.A.L.
 GOALS IN ACTION